What is Therapeutic Mentoring

 How to access Therapeutic Mentoring

-Connected Self are approved providers with the National Disability Insurance Scheme (NDIS), Disability Services (SA), the Department for Child Protection (DCP) and the Department for Education and Child Development (DECD).
+Connected Self are approved providers with Disability Services (SA), the Department for Child Protection (DCP) and the Department for Education and Child Development (DECD).
+NDIS (National Disability Insurance Scheme) participants who are self-managed or plan-managed can also access our program.
 We work in partnership with these agencies to access required funding and we are available to talk you through the process of engaging with these services.